“Many women think weight gain is part of menopause,

 Health Care Provider

-What if I would like help with weight loss?
+What if I would like support with weight loss?

-If you would like help with weight loss, it may be in your best interest to choose to talk to your health care provider about this.
+If you would like support with weight loss, it may be in your best interest to choose to talk to your health care provider about this.

 In Weight Control the (United States) National Center for Complementary and Integrative Health (NCCIH) elaborate on: